Mets3D/mets_tools/docs/README.md

-This repo is my random set of operators that I made to make my rigging workflow as painless as possible.
+This addon is my random set of operators that I made to make my rigging workflow as painless as possible.
 There may be some extra stuff beside what's documented - assume that stuff is WIP.
+You can install this like any other Blender Addon - Download as zip, then in Blender go to Preferences->Addons->Install From File and browse the zip you downloaded.

 # Weight Painting Operators